-When planning a shutter project, one of the first things you’ll want to do is measure.
-The size of the shutters helps you plan your budget, as shutter costs are typically based on the amount of materials needed for a job.
+When planning your project, one of the first things you’ll need to know how to do is measure for exterior shutters.
+The size of the shutters helps you plan your budget, as shutter pricing is based on the amount of materials needed.
 Plus, you’ll get to know your house just a little better.
-One window might be sized slightly differently than another one.
-That’s not a problem, but it does give one more example of why getting a custom fit of shutters is so important and how it can help keep the right aesthetic balance.
+One window might be a slightly different size than another.
+That’s not a problem, but it does give one more example of why getting custom-fit shutters is so important and how it can keep the right aesthetic balance.

 Some tips to get started: